-Valdosta State dining is available for all resident students and for non-resident students who desire to be on a meal plan.
-For the students' convenience and life style, there are more than seven locations in four different buildings, and meal plans are offered in an all-you-care-to eat format in the dining hall.
+So many choices-with more than 12 locations in seven different buildings, there is always food close to where you are on campus.
+Meal plans are available for resident and non-resident students each semester, with meals offered in an all-you-care-to-eat format in Palms Dining Center.
 All students living on campus are required to purchase a meal plan as part of the housing contract.
 Students may choose from the following meal plans: